JATOS/JATOS_docs/docs/Write_your_study/Write-your-own-Study-Basics-and-Beyond.md

 In your JavaScript you will use _jatos.js_ to handle everything JATOS related and in its [reference](jatos.js-Reference.html) every function and field is described in detail.

-## Study input and component Input
+## Study input and component input

 Your experiment is defined by its source code, its HTML, JavaScript and CSS.
 There you specify all text or parameters.
 But sometimes you want to be able to quickly change your experiment without touching the source code.